Middle School Program: Grades 6 – 8

 The VMS Middle School is based on a rigorous core academic program that supports success for all students.
 The Middle School faculty specialize in the following areas of study: Science, Math, Language Arts, History and Spanish.

 The Science curriculum consists of Earth Science, Life Science, and Physical Science.
 In each class, discussion, experimentation, lab work, and field trips enrich the classroom experience.
-Participation in roller coaster design, sim-city competitions, and science fair projects engages the students at a creative level, allowing them to solve challenging problems.
-Math classes are small and specifically designed to meet the needs of each child—whether it be Middle School Math, Pre-Algebra, Algebra, or Geometry.
+Math classes are small and specifically designed to meet the needs of each child—whether it be Middle School Math, Pre-Algebra, Algebra or Geometry.

-All students take part in Art, Physical Education, Drama and Music classes.
-Additionally, the Middle School offers a wide variety of enrichment courses, such as CEO challenge, Math Club, Yearbook class, music history of the Beatles, Yoga, Wood Shop, Newsletter, Book club, Musicals, and Running club.
+All students take part in Art, Spanish, Physical Education and Music classes.
+Additionally, the Middle School offers a wide variety of enrichment courses, such as Math Club, Yearbook class, music, Yoga, Wood Shop, Book club, Musicals, a variety of sports clubs and Running club.
 Enrichment classes vary by semester.
-The skills developed by participating in each of these committees, events, and classes can be used in all areas of the students’ lives.
+The skills developed by participating in each of these committees, events and classes can be used in all areas of the students’ lives.
 And, while preparation for high school is of great importance, preparation for life is essential.